robmarkcole/HASS-Sighthound/README.md

     entity_id: counter.people_counter
 ```

 The counter is incremented each time a person is detected.
 The bounding box can in principle be used to include/exclude people based on their location in the image.
+TODO: add example of using bounding box.